aar10n/clc/README.md

 them in a file with the `-f` option, or on the command line using the `-e` option.

-The buffer file is located by default at `$HOME/.clc_history` but this location can be changed by supplying the `-B` option.

 ```
 USAGE:
     clc [OPTIONS]